Subscribe

 Measuring product-market fit.
 Key metrics

 So what are the metrics that you should look at when striving to reach product-market fit?
-There will be lots of formulas and details on each of them, but here we’ll just look at the basics of each.
+There will be lots of formulas and details on each of them, but we’ll try to keep things as brief as possible.

 1. PMFSurvey.
 How disappointed the users would be without your product?